 Monopolized store: Merchants who own brand licensing goods are allowed to open a monopolized store in Tmall.
 Retailers can sell 2 or more goods in several categories.

 How much does it cost to be on Tmall Global?

 You have to take into account that Tmall’s fees will depend on your sector of activities as well as several other criteria.
-Just so you know, opening a store on Tmall can be considered as extremely expensive.
-That’s why you have to do researches beforehand in order to see if the ROI will cover all the expenses and will be enough according to your expectations.
-Of course, you can contact us to discuss about it.
+Just so you know, opening a store on Tmall can be considered extremely expensive.
+That’s why you have to do research beforehand in order to see if the ROI will cover all the expenses and will be enough according to your expectations.
+Of course, you can contact us to discuss it.

 Tmall Global requires a deposit between US$8,000 to US$25,000 depending on the store format.
 The e-commerce platform also charges an annual service fee, which varies according to the product category which can be between US$5,000 or US$10,000.

-However, marketers can be exempted of these charges, or pay only half or the full-service fee if they reach Tmall’s predefined sales target.
+However, marketers can be exempted from these charges, or pay only half or the full-service fee if they reach Tmall’s predefined sales target.
 In addition, Tmall keeps 5% of the sales value as a commission.